-A remote ballot marking system is available through each county board of elections for use by a Vote-by-Mail voter with a qualifying disability under the Americans with Disabilities Act.
-The remote ballot marking system allows a qualifying voter to mark their ballot privately and independently.
+An accessible absentee voting system is available through each county board of elections for use by a Vote-by-Mail voter with a qualifying disability under the Americans with Disabilities Act.
+The accessible absentee voting system allows a qualifying voter to mark their ballot privately and independently.
 You can contact your county board of elections or fill out the Form 11-G online form.

 I have since moved.
 Do I need to update my registration before requesting my ballot?

 A voter must be properly registered by February 18, 2020.
 If a voter has moved but did not update their address, the voter may apply for a ballot and will receive a provisional ballot by mail from the board of elections.
 State law requires registration and address changes for the 2020 primary to be completed by February 18th 2020, so no new address changes or registrations are being accepted for the 2020 primary.

 How do I view my sample ballot before I receive it in the mail?

 Click here to select your county from the map or from the alphabetical list of counties.
 You will find your county's sample ballot selection page with most counties allowing you to select a sample ballot by district and party.